aws/aws-aspnet-cognito-identity-provider/README.md

 @inject UserManager<CognitoUser> UserManager
 ```

-In addition, this library introduces two child classes of SigninManager and UserManager designed for AWS Cognito authentication and user management workflow: CognitoSigninManager and CognitoUserManager classes.
+In addition, this library introduces two child classes of SigninManager and UserManager designed for Amazon Cognito authentication and user management workflow: CognitoSigninManager and CognitoUserManager classes.

-These two classes expose additional methods designed to support AWS Cognito features, such as sending validation data to pre-signup [AWS Lambda triggers](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-pre-sign-up.html) when registering a new user:
+These two classes expose additional methods designed to support Amazon Cognito features, such as sending validation data to pre-signup [AWS Lambda triggers](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-pre-sign-up.html) when registering a new user:

 ```csharp
 /// <summary>